Noblishh/League-of-Legends-Champion-Data-Scraper/README.md

         Required Python libraries (you can install them using pip): aiohttp
             aiofiles

-Clone the Repository:
-Clone this GitHub repository to your local machine.

-Install Dependencies:
-Install the required Python libraries by running the following command in your terminal or command prompt within the project directory:
+    pip install aiohttp aiohttp
     pip install aiohttp aiofiles

 # How to use
 Just run the script, if you have python installed it will automatically work.
 File is generated in the same folder.

-#This script will do the following:
-Fetch the latest League of Legends data version.
-Download champion data for a predefined list of champions.
-Process and extract various champion statistics and abilities.
-Save the data to championData.json in the same directory.

 # Access the Data:
 You can now access the champion data in the championData.json file for your analysis or other purposes.

-# Adjust the Code:
 Feel free to modify the code to suit your needs.
-If you want to scrape additional data or make improvements, you have the flexibility to do so.
-You can expand or reduce the list of champions by editing the champions list in the script.

 Please note that the script is in an early beta stage, and further updates will be made to enhance its functionality and usability.

 If you encounter any issues or have suggestions for improvements, please feel free to contribute or open an issue on the GitHub repository.